emmett-framework/emmett/docs/dal/operations.md

 Database objects and operations
 ===============================

-Once you've defined your [models](./models) and the structure of your database entities, you need to make operations with them.
+Once you defined your [models](./models) and the structure of your database entities, you need to make operations with them.
 In the next paragraphs we will inspect all the ways to create, modify and fetch your data from the database.

 Creating records
 ----------------